UMDLARS/one_night_in_sf/README.md

 ## So what do I do next?

-First of all, you could install `frotz` or some other Z-machine Interpreter, and play the `minimal.z5` game with it.
+First of all, you could install [frotz](https://gitlab.com/DavidGriffith/frotz) or some other Z-machine interpreter, and play the `minimal.z5` game with it.

 But you probably want to write your own game.
 I recommend making a `mynewgame.test` file (named after your cool game idea) and entering a transcript of how you'd imagine your game could be played successfully.
 Then make a `mynewgame.inf` (also named to match the test file) and keep coding until the tests all pass!